vladris/tinkerer/blog/2012/07/05/tinkerer_0_4_beta_released.rst

   *boilerplate* and including a lot more detail-work

-The old themes (*tinkerbase*, *modern* and *minimal*) are still around for backwards compatiblity, though future development will happen around HTML5-based themes.
+The old themes (*tinkerbase*, *modern* and *minimal*) are still around for backwards compatibility, though future development will happen around HTML5-based themes.

 New Built-in Extensions